After reading the first article in this series, you have now chosen your perfect seat and the necessary supports.

 - And serene!
 Facial expression is relaxed and serene with slightly upward gaze.

-Next article will be on Malas, or meditation beads.
+Next article is on Malas, or meditation beads.
 Does a yogi need them?
 What kinds of beads are the best?
 How to count on them? and more!